-Flip the Release Lever forward to the open position in order to remove the Flange Assembly.
-See below.
+1. Move the Release Lever forward to the open position and remove the Flange.

-- 2. Install the desired accessory (sold separately) by inserting onto the Shaft fitting pins. - 3.
-Reattach the Flange Assembly and hold in place momentarily to keep the accessory secure.
+- Install the desired accessory (sold separately), by lining up accessory's mounting holes with the Spindle's fitting pins. - 3.
+Replace the Flange, tightening snugly.

-Note: Accessories may be mounted at angles up to 90° left or right of straight ahead.
+Note: Most accessories may be installed at angles up to 90° left or right of straight ahead.
+Cutting Blades should only be used in the straight ahead position.